 I wear glasses- which binocular do you recommend?

-Eyeglass wearers need longer eye relief (see previous paragraph) to allow room for their eyeglasses- generally 15mm is the minimum number to look for.
+Eyeglass wearers need longer eye relief (see previous paragraph) to allow room for their eyeglasses- generally 15mm is the minimum number to look for, and the more, the better.
 However- many eyeglass-wearers are surprised to find that they don’t need their glasses when viewing with binoculars.
 As long as your glasses are not correcting for significant astigmatism, you might very well be able to use a binocular without eyeglasses.
-The focus range of the binocular can often provide the same correction as your glasses.
+The focus range of the binocular, with right diopter compensating for any focus difference between the eyes, can often provide the same correction as your glasses.

 Will I need to use a tripod with my new binocular?